RockoonTechnologies/PadCom/README.md

 ## PadCom
 ![IDE PIC](https://i.imgur.com/Cn5pzh5.png)

-The light green button labled "Launch Now" will begin the countdo wn at T-20 seconds
+The light green button labled "Launch Now" will begin the countdown at T-20 seconds.
-The light yellow button labled "Begin Countdown" will begin the countdown at T-300 seconds Clicking the Red "Abort Button" will instantly pause the countdown and disarm the pad.
+The light yellow button labled "Begin Countdown" will begin the countdown at T-300 seconds.
+Clicking the Red "Abort Button" will instantly pause the countdown and disarm the pad.
 Clicking one of the prior buttons will restart the countdown at there respective times.

 ### Send a Custom Message